0 / 0

 The id key identifies constraints with a universally unique identifier (UUID).
 The kind key specifies whether the constraint is a single_column or two-column constraint.

 The columns key specifies an array of column names.
-When Watson OpenScale specifies a single_column constraint with the kind key, the array contains a value that correlates with the column that you want to describe.
-When Watson OpenScale specifies a two-column constraint with the kind key, the array contains values that correlate with columns that contain related data.
+When a single_column constraint with the kind key is specified, the array contains a value that correlates with the column that you want to describe.
+When a two-column constraint with the kind key is specified, the array contains values that correlate with columns that contain related data.

 The content key specifies attributes that describe the statistical characteristics of your data.
 The constraint type that is specified with the name key determines which attribute is specified in the content key as shown in the following table: